 LEGAL DISCLOSURE – The firm has not disclosed any matters on Attachment F. Registration, Disciplinary Action, that would preclude participation in the Pool as determined by the STO.

+BOND CAMPAIGN CONTRIBUTION AND SERVICES PROHIBITION CERTIFICATION – Financial Advisor firms applying to the Financial Advisor Pool must provide an Initial Certification, certifying that the firm has in place a policy or procedure requiring that the firm or any municipal advisor professional associated with the firm will not accept any municipal securities business with a municipal entity in California within two years of any contribution made or provided after the date of certification by the firm or any municipal advisor professional associated with the firm to a bond ballot campaign for bonds of the municipal entity.
+In addition, the STO requires financial advisor firms to certify quarterly that the firm has a policy or procedure in place requiring that the firm or any municipal advisor professional associated with the firm will not accept any municipal securities business with any municipal entity in California within two years of any contribution made or provided after the date of the firms Initial Certification by the firm or any municipal advisor professional associated with the firm to a bond ballot campaign for bonds of the municipal entity.
+If a firm fails to submit the mandatory quarterly Bond Campaign Contribution and Services Prohibition Certification within one week of the deadline (April 30, July 31, October 31, and January 31), the firm may be suspended from the financial advisor pool, be ineligible for appointments, and be required to request reinstatement.

+Please see Attachments F and G for defined terms associated with this minimum qualification.

 QUARTERLY DISCLOSURE REPORT – The STO requires firms selected as members of the Pool to provide quarterly updates regarding any changes to the firm’s ability to meet the minimum qualifications and any disclosure information submitted in the firm’s SOQ in response to this request for qualifications (RFQ).
 If a firm fails to submit the mandatory quarterly report within one week of the deadline (April 30, July 31, October 31, and January 31), the firm may be suspended from the Pool, be ineligible for appointments, and be required to request reinstatement.

 PROFESSIONAL LIABILITY INSURANCE – The firm must maintain adequate professional liability (errors and omissions) insurance coverage with either a securities transaction rider or coverage without exclusion for securities transactions.